Money management has never been easier thanks to all of the different personal finance apps at our disposal today.

 The two apps below will help you save by rounding up your purchases, but there are other apps you can use to save even more money, like these apps that pay you to shop.

-Acorns is an app that invests your spare change.
+Acorns is an app that rounds up your purchases and invests the spare change automatically.
 Simply link up your bank account and your credit/debit cards, and the app will start doing it's magic for you.

 Here's how it works: